CDSP-SCPO/zephserver/docs/client.rst

 Zephclient object
 -----------------
 The library is on simple javascipt object.
-The constructopr is :
+The constructor is :

 ``Zephclient(session, url, room, messageCallback)``

--session is a string containning the session token (only used if you are using the django session and not on the same domain) it is optional
+-session is a string containning the session token (only used if you are using the Django session and not on the same domain) it is optional

 -url if the full url with port to the zephserver server (ie: wss://domaine.tld:8080/foo).
 It is optional, if you leave it undefined it will be ws://domain.tld/ws where domaine.tld is the current used domain